 - 2006 Texas Society of Sculptors Sculptfest, Umlauf Sculpture Garden, Austin, TX

-"No one, and I mean no one, makes a bronze like this (Volnus) of such quality as their own casting!" - John Kasson, Owner, Kassons Castings
+"No one, and I mean no one, makes a bronze like this (Volnus) of such quality as their first casting!" - John Kasson, Owner, Kassons Castings

 “Your work is awesome!!
 These look great, my vision is really coming to life!!
 It’s looking more and more like I envisioned it.
 I can’t draw at all, but you’ve translated my ideas into something very real!
 You’ve done an outstanding job on this project!!
 You have truly exceeded my expectations as a designer and I'm proud to have you on my team.
 Keep up the great work!” - Jordan c.
 Samfield, CEO & Owner, Man Claw Enterprises